Buchinger Wilhelmi draws on 100 Years of clinical experience to create novel programmes

 More about Buchinger Wilhelmi

 The Buchinger Wilhelmi clinics founded by Dr Otto Buchinger celebrated their 100th anniversary in 2020.
-Buchinger was a medical doctor, philosopher and pioneer of therapeutic fasting.
-The staff today includes seven doctors including specialists in rheumatology, diabetology, cardiology, as well as traditional natural medicine practised in Europe and other continents.
+Buchinger was a medical doctor, philosopher, and pioneer of therapeutic fasting.
+The staff now includes seven doctors, among them various specialists, e.g. in traditional naturopathy, practiced in Europe and other continents.
 Registered nurses, physiotherapists, nutritionists, psychologists as well as personal trainers in all specialties complete the team.

 - Wilhelmi de Toledo F, Grundler F, Bergouignan A, Drinda S, Michalsen A (2019) Safety, health improvement and well-being during a 4 to 21-day fasting period in an observational study including 1422 subjects.
 PLoS One 14 (1). doi:10.1371/journal.pone.0209353